riOSProgramming/FAQ/README.md

 ### Where can I find great third party code?

 [CocoaPods](http://cocoapods.org).
-CocoaPods is a dependency manager used by Apple developers that makes it really easy to integrate open source code into your iOS or OS X app.
+CocoaPods is a dependency manager used by Apple developers that makes it really easy to integrate open source code into your iOS or macOS app.
 Several sites, such as [Cocoa Controls](https://www.cocoacontrols.com/platforms/ios/controls?cocoapods=t) keep track of these.

 ### Should I use CocoaPods/third party code?